SquadnetIO/squadnet-fullstack-test/Readme.md

 ### 2. Event Calendar
 #### Problem statement
 As a club, I want to schedule all our events in advance using Excel sheet.
-These events include both recurring and one-time events.

 #### Domain context
-For recurring event, there is option to apply change to all events or for that particular reference event.
-Members are also notified when an event is created, so they can RSVP or save event.
+For simplicity, event is scheduled one-time only.
+A particular event can be available to all members, or only available for some teams within club.
+Some events also have location and match information.
+Your models should cover these information.
+Finally, members are also notified when an event is created, so they can RSVP or save event.
 There are hundreds of members per club.

 #### Your tasks
 - Design database models for [events](data/events.xlsx) (recurring and one-time) with ability for RSVP.